gusc/mbr2gpt/bbp/boot/README.md

 ---------

 Main entry files:
-* boot.asm - This file is comiled at the top of BBP binary image and receives control from MBR
+* boot.asm - This file is compiled at the top of BBP binary image and receives control from MBR

 Helper files:
 * bios.asm - BIOS wrapper routines used by main16.c